AliSawari/Abzar/README.md

 `npm i ali-utils --save`

+**IMPORTANT NOTE**: I'm still writing the core libraries, some libs are still unfinished.

 ## Use
 **a few examples here:**

-'Copy' creates a new object from another object, so changing the copy object wont change the origin one
+**'Copy'** creates a new object from another object, so changing the copy object wont change the origin one
 ```js
 import {Copy} from 'ali-utils'